ChristopheKunzli/dai-lab-http-infrastructure/README.md

 To check the number of instances, we can use the command `docker ps` or go to `localhost:8080` to see the Traefik dashboard.

-To check logs of a service (in order to see which instance is being used), we can use the command:
+To check logs of a service (in order to see which instance was used after a request), we can use the command:

 ```code
 docker service logs static-web-server